rust-dsa/rust-dsa.github.io/src/complexity/time_complexity.md

  1) Big oh [O]:-

 * It is the maximum time taken by an algorithm to consider or execute all the values.
-* If we consider two functions g(n) and f(n) then it is used to define if the set of function is going to grow slower than or at the same rate with respect to the expression.
+* If we consider two functions g(n) and f(n), then it is used to define if the set of functions is going to grow slower than or at the same rate with respect to the expression.
 * If f(n) and g(n) are the functions defined on a positive integer number 'n' , then

     *f(n) = O(g(n))  [n = number of inputs]*